orangedaisy/bshowco/_posts/keeping-score.md

 amended, sometimes I get the substitution wrong, and sometimes I just have to rewrite something a dozen times because my handwriting isn't the best.
-With Goodnotes, I can pinch-to-zoom and rewrite to my heart's content without litering the page with eraser marks.
+With Goodnotes, I can pinch-to-zoom and rewrite to my heart's content without littering the page with eraser marks.

 A simple color palette based on the Cubs team colors and the wonderful [Grand Sans](https://simplebits.shop/products/grandsans/) and